qaboxletstest/typescript-graphql-crud-sample-project/README.md

 This project is created for QA to practice CRUD operations on GRAPHQL endpoints.
 Download this code and run *npm install* in the terminal to bring the server up.

-Kindly note this project is solely for performing CRUD; no validations are in place.
+Kindly note this project is solely for performing CRUD; only basic Input validations are in place.
+That means you can use it for practicing writing tests for GraphQL and we know there are bugs in this project.Kindly do not raise any bugs.

 # READ USERS
 ```